whiskyechobravo/kerko/README.md

      taking the minimal route and thus are cutting some corners!
    * `KERKO_ZOTERO_API_KEY`, `KERKO_ZOTERO_LIBRARY_ID` and
      `KERKO_ZOTERO_LIBRARY_TYPE`: These variables are required for Kerko to be able to access your Zotero library.
-See the **Configuration variables** section for details on how to properly set these variables.
+See [Configuration variables](#configuration-variables) for details on how to properly set these variables.
    * `KERKO_DATA_DIR`: This variable specifies the directory where to store the search index and the file attachments.
 If the specified directory does not already exists, Kerko will try to create it.